MiamiOH-CSE274/02_Cpp/README.md

 One of the differences between c++ and Java is that C++ lacks language level support for garbage collection while Java has built-in garbage collection to handle memory deallocation.
 In C++, we use the delete keyword to release memory after we no longer need it.
 This frees up memory to be used by the rest of the program or by other processes.
 #### 7. What is one question about C++ that you would like me to explain in class?

-It would be great if you could explain a little more on pointers.
+I had such a hard time trying to debug a single .cpp file on Visual Studio.
+I ran into a great deal of problems.
+I had to use CodeBlocks to debug my code.
+It would be great if you could explain the visual studio environment a little bit.